syncfusion-content/ej2-maps-docs/ej2-javascript/maps/accessibility.md

 ## Screen reading in Maps

-Accessibility in the Maps component ensures that all users, regardless of ability or disability, can use screen reading.
+Accessibility in the Maps control ensures that all users, regardless of ability or disability, can use screen reading.
 The following Map elements will be read aloud using screen reading software, such as Narrator for Windows.

 | Elements | Description |
 | --- | --- |